Grade Due Dates

 An undergraduate student may repeat only those courses in which the student received a grade of D+, a C- or below for any course that is approved to satisfy the Entry Level Writing Requirement (see Davis Division Regulation 521.C.2), or a grade of Not Passed, as well as courses in which a grade of I has become permanent on the student's record because the work was not completed within three years.
 Departments may restrict repetition of a course if it is a prerequisite for a course already completed with a grade of C- or better.
 Courses in which a letter grade has been assigned may not be repeated on a Passed or Not Passed basis.

-A graduate student, with the consent of the appropriate graduate adviser and the Dean of Graduate Studies, may repeat any course in which the student received a letter grade of C+ or below, or a grade of Unsatisfactory, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years, up to a maximum of three courses for all courses repeated.
+A graduate student, with the consent of the appropriate graduate advisor and the Dean of Graduate Studies, may repeat any course in which the student received a letter grade of C+ or below, or a grade of Unsatisfactory, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years, up to a maximum of three courses for all courses repeated.
 Courses in which a letter grade has been assigned may not be repeated on a Satisfactory or Unsatisfactory basis.

 Repetition of a course more than once requires approval by the appropriate dean in all instances.